-- Students in grades K-5 must log in each school day; - Students in grades 6-12 must complete 5% of the coursework each week; - Any day a K-5 student does not log in is considered an absence unless otherwise approved by a CVA administrator or guidance counselor; - Any week a 6-12 student completes less than 5% of the coursework, an absence equal to the percentage below 5 will be documented unless otherwise approved by a CVA administrator or school counselor.
+- Students in grades K-5 must log in each school day; - Students in grades 6-12 must follow their pace chart and be on pace 5% of the coursework each week; - Any day a K-5 student does not log in is considered an absence unless otherwise approved by a CVA administrator or guidance counselor; - Any week a 6-12 student completes less than their pace chart% of the coursework, an absence equal to the percentage below 5 will be documented unless otherwise approved by a CVA administrator or designee school counselor.

 Perfect Attendance is awarded to students that have been neither absent nor tardy.
 Perfect attendance will be awarded to those students who have been present in school every day, with no absences or tardies.
 If a student is not in attendance for half of the school day he/she would be considered as absent for purposes of "perfect attendance".
 If a student is checked out after 10:00 a.m. they are considered present and "perfect attendance" is not affected.
-(SDCC Policy 4.02 G)
+(SDCC Policy 4.02 G) Clay Virtual